foreverLoveWisdom/linux-low-level-experiment/README.md

 ### Purpose

-- Understand the fundamental principles of software engineering at a low level
+- Understand the fundamental principles of software engineering at the low level